 Iran Stages Pro-Government Rallies After Days of Unrest

-The demonstrations received copious coverage in the Iranian state media, apparently in an effort to demonstrate the clerical government’s depth of support, after 21 people were killed and hundreds more arrested as unrest erupted in provincial areas and, to a far lesser extent, in Tehran.
+The demonstrations received copious coverage in the Iranian state media, apparently in an effort to demonstrate the clerical government’s depth of support, after 21 people were killed and hundreds were arrested as unrest erupted in provincial areas and, to a lesser extent, in Tehran.

 Demonstrators waved Iranian flags and photographs of the supreme leader, Ayatollah Ali Khamenei.
 Many carried placards saying “Death to seditionists” and chanted slogans like, “We offer the blood in our veins to our leader.”